evanarlian/kaggle-aimo2/README.md

     * use good evals
     * play with timings (TimeManager class)
     * dual gpu inference using threadpool
-* benchmark on how to saturate vllm? at which batch size the vllm is no longer benefiting from large batches. just use many asyncio tasks, and do not let one task finish early (just put in a while True), this is because we need to be consistent with batches.
-After some time passes, just kill all tasks at the same time.
+* benchmark on how to saturate vllm? i think saturation **might** not be the desired metric to strive for.
+This is because the generated token for AIME is long and im afraid too much parallelism will make everything not completing fast enough.
 * interesting observation: wrong answers have longer CoTs. https://x.com/AlexGDimakis/status/1885447830120362099.
 Replicate this and try to exploit this as well
 * prompt must be crafted to be similar to the training condition
 * validation: use aime, math500, amc for validation. numina blogpost has these dataset ready to use for validation, but qwen math might be trained on them so i dunno, need to check.
 Use wandb for storing result.